Foundation Mathematics A and B

 All about the course

 As you gain and develop knowledge during this year, you’ll be well-placed to refine your mathematical skills.
-On successful completion of the Foundation Year, you’ll progress to our full BSc Mathematics degree course.
+On successful completion of the Foundation Year, you will progress to our BSc Mathematics degree course.

 These modules entail the development of mathematical and modelling skills.
 Subjects include algebra, transposition of formulae, coordinate systems, logarithms, introduction to calculus, problem solving in velocity and acceleration, differentiation, integration and matrices.